tderflinger/fastapi-glottolog/README.md

 # fastapi-glottolog

-REST API for [Glottolog](https://glottolog.org/) using Python Fastapi.
+REST API for [Glottolog](https://glottolog.org/) using Python FastAPI.

 Note: This is a project independent of Glottolog.org.